-- Increase in toll rates - Decrease in toll collections may not provide sufficient revenues to fully reimburse the State for debt payments made on its behalf, as stipulated by the Cooperative Endeavor Agreement.
+• The increase in toll collections in FY 2018 did not provide sufficient revenues to fully reimburse the state for debt payments made on its behalf, as stipulated by the Cooperative Endeavor Agreement.
+Although LTA foresees an increase in revenue and traffic, it anticipates that collections will not fully reimburse the state again in FY 2019.